-Smart UX writing is effective at improving user experience.
-But it can hurt your brand if it’s not well-intentioned.
+Smart UX writing effectively improves the user experience, but it can hurt your brand if it’s not well-intentioned.
 Some merchants are embracing Dark Patterns to manipulate users, knowingly and intentionally.
-Even giants like Facebook, Amazon, Microsoft, and Google use them!
-Here’s why you shouldn’t.
+Even giants like Facebook, Amazon, Microsoft, and Google have used them!
+However, here’s why you shouldn’t.

 Consumers are demanding change now more than ever.
 If they’re unhappy, they will act on it.
 Accenture’s global survey of more than 30,000 consumers found that 37% of them are ready to walk away from brands in frustration.
 A whopping 25% of them will never consider returning once they left.